AlexPascual/android-asset-generator/README.md

         android-asset-generator this
 > The asset folder path is the console current directory and asset density is hdpi by default

+        android-asset-generator img/photo.png
+> The asset folder path is a relative path starting at the current console working directory.
 ___

 ## Compatibility